microsoft/vscode-docs/docs/getstarted/getting-started.md

     > **Tip**: You can move the Panel area with the **View** > **Appearance** > **Panel Position** menu, for example to the left or right for more vertical space.

-1. At the bottom, the **Status Bar** shows information about the file you edit, and the workspace you have open.
+1. At the bottom, the **Status Bar** shows information about the file you are editing, and the workspace you have open.

     Notice that the Status Bar shows the language mode, indentation, and the line ending of the current editor.
 If the folder you opened is a Git repository, the Git status and current branch are shown in the Status Bar.